hauleth/sass-960gs/README.md

 =======================

 To create a grid system that works like the original 960 Grid System framework use the `@include grid-system-complete` mixin to generate the corresponding classes.
-You can also customize the number of columns as demonstrated:
+Youccan also customize the number of columns as demonstrated:

 Example:

     @include grid-system-complete(24);

 If you want to scope the grid inside a specific set of selectors or control your container class' name you can use the `+grid-system` mixin instead.

 Example:

     #wrap {
       .my_container {
-        @include grid-system(16); } }
+        @include grid-system(16);
+      }
+    }

 This will render all of the grid system nested below your selector, replacing the normal function of the container class (would be .container_16 in this example).

 Making Semantic Grids
 =====================